Review of Vanguard FTSE Emerging Markets Shares ETF (ASX:VGE) ETF from a long term index investor.

 Low cost investing – The Fund has low ongoing fees as we strive to minimize the costs of managing and operating the Fund.”Vanguard

-The Vanguard FTSE Emerging Markets Shares ETF (ASX: VGE) is currently managing approximately AUD$445.6 million across more than 5,000 holdings, and it is known as one of the best Vanguard ETFs.
+The Vanguard FTSE Emerging Markets Shares ETF (ASX: VGE) is currently managing approximately AUD$640 million across more than 5,300 holdings, and it is known as one of the best Vanguard ETFs.
 VGE trades under the ASX code of “VGE” and AU000000VGE8 ISIN code.
+The total fund size of which the underlying ETF is from is actually $148.4 Billion, which has been around since March 2005.

-Since its inception in November of 2013, Vanguard FTSE Emerging Markets ETF, which is domiciled in Australia, has shown a reliable performance and continues being an excellent value as it has a management fee of 0.48% p.a. with no additional costs.
+Since its inception in November of 2013, the availability of this fund as the Vanguard FTSE Emerging Markets ETF VEU, has shown a reliable performance and continues being an excellent value as it has a management fee of 0.48% p.a. with no additional costs.
 It trades on the Australian Securities Exchange (ASX) among other Vanguard Emerging Markets funds.
 Therefore, it is fully regulated, and reports are available on their website.

 Vanguard FTSE Emerging Markets Shares ETF is par of Vanguard FTSE Emerging Markets funds, which offer an efficient way to capture market performance with a diversified portfolio of securities while reducing costs.